 Allen, R. H. (1963).
 Star Names: Their Lore and Meaning.
 Dover Publications.

-The classic reference on the origin of star and constellation names across cultures.
-The Taurus chapter covers the Greek, Arabic, and Mesopotamian traditions in depth.
+A classic and essential reference on the origin of star and constellation names across cultures.
+The chapter on Taurus covers the Greek, Arabic, and Mesopotamian traditions in detail.

 Sahagún, B. de (1577/1979).
 Historia general de las cosas de la Nueva España.
 Editorial Porrúa.

-The most complete primary source on Mexica cosmology and rituals, including the New Fire Ceremony and the role of the Pleiades in the Aztec ritual calendar.
+The most complete primary source on Mexica cosmology and rituals, including the New Fire Ceremony and the meaning of the Pleiades in the Aztec ritual calendar.

 Sandars, N. K. (1972).
 The Epic of Gilgamesh.
 Penguin Classics.

-An accessible and well-documented translation of the oldest epic in human history.
-Includes the complete episode of the Bull of Heaven, Gudanna, and its role in the story of Gilgamesh and Enkidu.
+An accessible, well-documented translation of humanity’s oldest epic.
+Includes the complete episode of the Bull of Heaven, Gugalanna, and its role in the story of Gilgamesh and Enkidu.

 Graves, R. (1955).
 The Greek Myths.
 Penguin Books.

-The most comprehensive compilation of Greek myths in a single volume, with primary source analysis for each variant.
-Covers the stories of Zeus and Europa, Minos and Pasiphae, the Minotaur, Theseus, and the Pleiades.
+The most complete single-volume collection of Greek myths, with source analysis for each variant.
+Covers in detail the stories of Zeus and Europa, Minos and Pasiphae, the Minotaur, Theseus, and the Pleiades.

 Digital sources